nebulastream/nebulastream/docs/design/20240711_error_handling.md

 Analog to exception handling classes that inherit from `ErrorListener` implement `onFatalError(int signalNumber, std::string)`.

 **Implementation changes with this design document:**
-- Replace all exception classes with the centralized above (`Exception.hpp`).
+- Replace all exception classes with the centralized one above (`Exception.hpp`).
+- Adjust current error handling to follow the guidelines.
 - Let all main classes in their ´main()´ function return the error codes.
-- Adjust current error handling to follow the guidelines.

 ## Sources